simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 To the northwest of the large town site are the marketplace and the trading quarters.
 Here one finds all the principal trading establishments of the city; the Mongolian Central Cooperative Society, the Urga Cooperative Society, and a number of privately owned shops, mostly branches of Harbin firms.
 A little farther away lies the large Chinese commercial quarter, situated close to the Monastery of Ganden.
 The narrow streets are lined on both sides by high brick or stone walls, with great gates bearing the name of the firm written in Chinese, Mongol, and Tibetan.
 As in most of the Chinese houses, the shop itself and the storerooms are situated in the courtyard away from the noise of the streets.
 The courtyards as a rule are clean and the inside of the shops neat and cozy.
 Mongol customers spend several hours examining the wares and settling the prices.
 Tea is invariably offered to customers, and the employees of the firm try their best to induce them to buy or borrow goods.

-On the western end of these streets of the Chinese quarter, which all run from east to west, stand numerous small shops of Chinese artisans, silversmiths, metal workers, carpenters, coffin makers, tailors, restaurants; shops trading in religious books and objects of art; fur merchants, etc. Each street has gates at either end, which are closed at night, so that the whole quarter looks like one huge compotmd.
+On the western end of these streets of the Chinese quarter, which all run from east to west, stand numerous small shops of Chinese artisans, silversmiths, metal workers, carpenters, coffin makers, tailors, restaurants; shops trading in religious books and objects of art; fur merchants, etc. Each street has gates at either end, which are closed at night, so that the whole quarter looks like one huge compound.

 Round the market and shopping district cluster innumerable houses and hovels, harboring most of the Urga population.
 Some of the streets are so narrow that only one rider can pass in one direction, and if a

-141 MONGOLIA
+**141 MONGOLIA**

 motor car ventures into the streets all the traffic coming from the opposite end has to turn back and ride to the crossing place.
 Sometimes one sees horsemen and camel caravans suddenly turn backward for a considerable distance; it means that a motor car is coming.

 Much has been written about the smell and dirt of Urga.
-In recent years the municipal authorities have tried fheir best to improve the sanitary conditions of the streets by removing refuse heaps and disinfecting the quarters of the poor.
+In recent years the municipal authorities have tried their best to improve the sanitary conditions of the streets by removing refuse heaps and disinfecting the quarters of the poor.
 Naturally, much remains yet to be done, for Urga streets know no pavements and the drainage system is in its infancy.
 In the whole of the city there is no water supply, and the growing population is obliged to carry water from the Tola River.
 In springtime the river water is usually muddy and has an unpleasant smell.
 Only the dry climate prevents the spread of epidemics.

 Great packs of homeless dogs, huge black animals with shaggy fur, roam in the streets and often attack men.
 The municipality has endeavored to fight these pests, but has been handicapped by the population which believes it sinful to take life.
 The city elders had recourse to a wonderful measure.
 They ordered all the stray dogs to be collected in a huge wooden inclosure, and fed the animals at state expense.
 This has been an additional cost to the state and has failed to free the city of dogs, which still infest the squares and streets.
 They are exceedingly fierce and in the evening it is sometimes dangerous to pass the refuse heaps on which they are encamped.
 I have been obliged to fight a pack of dogs even on horseback, for they jump and try to bite the rider’s feet.
 A story is related of a sentry who was overpowered by the dogs and devoured by night, despite his rifle and sword.
 The man tried his best to fight the hungry pack and even killed a number of the dogs, but the rest soon bore him to the ground and tore him to pieces.
 The only traces left of him were his rifle and sword and part of his coat, which were found the next morning.
 His cap, boots, and even ammunition belts --- everything was torn to pieces.